A stair skirtboard is an elegant and practical feature found in most modern homes.

 Measure the two angles for making the plumb cuts using a digital level or digital protractor after marking.

-The same steps apply for shaping the skirt board at the top as well.
+The same steps apply to shaping the skirt board at the top as well.

 Once the angles have been determined, take the longest distance you need as the length of board required.